 Kia Carens: Updates and Revised Prices

-Kia Carens, a popular three-row vehicle in India, has received a major update that includes a new engine that meets the most recent RDE regulations.
-In addition, the Carens lineup now includes the automaker's iMT (Intelligent Manual Transmission) technology.
-The Carens, which was first introduced in February of last year, is now available with a variety of engine options, including the standard 1.5-litre naturally aspirated petrol engine, the 1.5-litre diesel engine, and the most recent addition - a 1.5-litre turbocharged petrol engine, which replaces the previous 1.4-litre turbocharged unit.
+Kia Carens, a popular three-row vehicle in India, has received a major update, which includes a new engine to meet the most recent RDE regulations.
+In addition, the Carens line-up now includes the automaker's iMT (Intelligent Manual Transmission) technology.
+The Carens, which was first introduced in February of last year, is now available with a variety of engine options, including the standard 1.5-litre naturally aspirated petrol engine, the 1.5-litre diesel engine, and the most recent 1.5-litre turbocharged petrol engine, which replaces the previous 1.4-litre turbocharged unit.
 The new 1.5-litre turbo petrol engine is also available with a seven-speed DCT transmission.

-The ex-showroom starting price for the Kia Carens with a 1.5-litre turbocharged petrol engine and a six-speed iMT gearbox is Rs 12 lakh.
-The most expensive iMT variant, the Luxury Plus 7 variant, is available for Rs 17.55 lakh.
-Starting at ex-showroom prices, the same engine paired with the DCT gearbox costs Rs 15.55 lakh and increases to Rs 18.45 lakh for the top-spec variant.
+The ex-showroom starting price for the Kia Carens with the 1.5-litre turbocharged petrol engine and six-speed iMT gearbox is Rs 12 lakh.
+The most expensive iMT variant, the Luxury Plus 7, is available for Rs 17.55 lakh.
+The variant with the same engine paired with the DCT gearbox has a starting price of Rs 15.55 lakh, which goes up to Rs 18.45 lakh for the top-spec variant.

 Kia India: February Sales Figures

 Meanwhile, the manufacturer recently announced the sales figures for the month of February.
 It reported selling 24,600 units in the domestic market for the said month.
-The company increased its sales by 35.8 per cent over the same month last year, selling 18,121 units.
+The company increased its sales by 35.8 per cent over the same month last year, wherein it sold 18,121 units.
 Several Kia models, according to the automaker, contributed to the highest sales growth.
-The Kia Sonet sales increased by 59.83 per cent year-on-year (YoY) to 9,836 units in February 2023, from 6,154 units sold in February 2022.
-There was a 3,682 unit increase in volume.
+The Kia Sonet sales increased by 59.83 per cent year-on-year (YoY) – from 6,154 units sold in February 2022 to 9,836 units in February 2023, which is an increase of 3,682 units.
 Furthermore, the model's MoM sales increased by 6.21 per cent from 9,261 units sold in January 2023.

 Write your Comment